UF Law Through the Years

 The law library of John W. Henderson of Tallahassee was given to the law school.
 In addition to standard books, volumes of rare value and historical importance were included.

 Admission requirements were raised to 68 semester hours.

 Alma Slagle, wife of law faculty member, Dean Slagle, attended law school and in 1928 was the first woman to graduate.
 There is no record that she was admitted to the Florida Bar or that she ever practiced law.

 The law library contained 8,258 volumes, exclusive of the Henderson collection.

 The total funds requested for 1929-1930 were $35,787.

 Enrolled students numbered 204.

-Seven full-time faculty and one half-time taught in the regular Fall and Spring semesters.
+Seven full-time faculty and one half-time member taught in the regular Fall and Spring semesters.